llebkered/wordpressgulp/readme.md

 2. Adjust Gulpfile  and package.json to suit your needs

 3. Run *npm install* or *yarn*  to install the node packages.

+4. Run *gulp sass* to compile the sass into css